 Greater Rochester, NY is one of the most productive regions in the country, ranking third in degrees per capita and #1 for degrees in STEM fields, according to the latest U.S. Department of Education reports.
-And approximately 64 percent of the regional population has at least some college education, several points ahead of the national average.
+And 63 percent of the regional population has at least some college education, several points ahead of the national average.
 Our workforce outperforms regions three times our size, it's no wonder our region thrives in attracting talent.

 Our scientists and engineers are behind the technology powering a mission on Mars, a cancer-preventing vaccine, and powerful fuel cell technology.
 Maybe this is why The Brookings Institution ranked Rochester, NY among the nation's top cities for patent generation.
 Many other impressive rankings are listed here.
 In workforce development, the Greater Rochester region is leading the way in the U.S.: in its inaugural Workforce Playbook report released in 2019, the Aspen Institute named Monroe Community College one of the top 6 college systems in the nation creating the most innovative strategies and training programs to meet real-time hiring needs of area employers.
 MCC is praised for using data and cultivating strong relationships with businesses, prioritizing their growth to inform curriculum.